Hossein-Noroozpour/gx3d/README.md

 - Texture

-  - Its name starts with `txt-` in texture slots.
+  - Its name starts with `texture-` in texture slots.
   - Texture must have a image with format of `PNG`.
   - It has following types:

     - 2D:

-      - Its name starts with `txt-2d-`.
+      - Its name starts with `texture-2d-`.

     - 3D:

-      - Its name starts with `txt-3d-`.
+      - Its name starts with `texture-3d-`.

     - Cube:

-      - Its name starts with `txt-cube-`.
+      - Its name starts with `texture-cube-`.
       - Its image file name must end with `-up.png`.
       - All of its faces image files must be in the same location.
       - So, its faces image files names are like `[texture-name]-(up/down/front/back/right/left).png`.

     - Specular:

-      - Is name starts with `txt-spec-`.
+      - Is name starts with `texture-spec-`.

     - Normal map:

-      - Is name starts with `txt-nrm-`.
+      - Is name starts with `texture-nrm-`.

     - Backed Environment:

-      - Is name starts with `txt-bkenv-`.
+      - Is name starts with `texture-bkenv-`.
       - It is like cube.

   - Note: 3D, Specular and Normal map texture is not supported right now.